Edgar Winter: Mission Earth

 Winter also produced, arranged, and performed on the 1986 album Mission Earth.
 This album's lyrics and music were written by Scientology founder L. Ron Hubbard.
 Hubbard is said to have left detailed instructions and audio tapes for the musicians and producers to follow when making the album.
 Winter described Mission Earth as "both a return to rock's primal roots and yet highly experimental."
 Winter wrote, "Ron's technical insight of the recording process was outstanding."
 Winter also described Hubbard's delineation of counter-rhythm in rock as something "which was nothing short of phenomenal, particularly in as much as it had then been entirely unexplored and only later heard in the African-based rhythms of Paul Simon's work, some five years after Ron's analysis."

 Personal life

 Winter and his wife, Monique, live in Beverly Hills, California.
 The couple have no children.
 Winter stated in an interview: "I can see how that would be a wonderful rewarding thing, but I think there are enough people in the world" and that "it might have been more problematical if I had children with a career and all of it.
 I tour all the time.
 If I were to have children, I would want to be home all the time."
+He is a Scientologist.